samuelsycamore/portfolio-as-docs/docs/content-writing/music/louisville-report.md

 I also collaborated with local photographer Michael Powell for many of the photos that accompanied the piece, but as I write this retrospective in 2022, those photos are nowhere to be found online. 😭

-The end result was [THE LOUISVILLE REPORT: WHITE REAPER, THE DEBAUCHEES, TROPICAL TRASH, ANWAR SADAT, OLD BABY](https://imposemagazine.com/features/the-louisville-report-white-reaper-the-debauchees-tropical-trash-anwar-sadat-old-baby).
+The end result was [The Louisville Report: White Reaper, The Debauchees, Tropical Trash, Anwar Sadat, and Old Baby](https://imposemagazine.com/features/the-louisville-report-white-reaper-the-debauchees-tropical-trash-anwar-sadat-old-baby), originally published in January 2014.

 Read the full text below:

+## The Louisville Report

 Let’s get one thing straight right off the bat: Louisville’s underground music scene is alive and well in the Derby City.
 While it’s exceedingly rare to catch an all-ages show at a punk house these days, Louisville musicians are especially crafty when it comes to organizing events at nontraditional venues – see recent concerts at gardening supply warehouse Fresh Start or the Cropped Out Festival’s takeover of The American Turners Club on the waterfront - originally a training facility for German immigrant gymnasts.